 New rights to redress

-As of 1 October 2014 new amendments have been made to the Consumer Protection from Unfair Trading Regulations which give you new rights to redress if you've been the victim of misleading actions or aggressive selling.
+As of 1 October 2014, new amendments have been made to the Consumer Protection from Unfair Trading Regulations (the "Regulations") which gives you new rights to redress if you've been the victim of misleading actions or aggressive selling.

 Read on to find out more about your new rights.

-There are three main sections in the Consumer Protection from Unfair Trading Regulations.
+There are three main sections in the "Regulations".
 These are as follows:

-- The general ban on unfair commercial practices
+- A general ban on unfair commercial practices

-- Misleading and aggressive practices which are assessed in light of the effect they have, or are likely to have, on the average consumer
+- A ban on misleading and aggressive practices which are assessed in light of the effect they have, or are likely to have, on the average consumer

-If a trader has signed up to a code of practice, then if it fails to follow this code, it could be a breach of the Consumer Protection from Unfair Trading Regulations.
+If a trader has signed up to a code of practice, then if it fails to follow this code, it could be a breach of the Regulations.

-For example, if a garage has signed up to the Motor Industry Code of Practice for Service and Repair, failing to follow it could constitute a breach of the Consumer Protection from Unfair Trading Regulations.
+For example, if a garage has signed up to the Motor Industry Code of Practice for Service and Repair, failing to follow it could constitute a breach of the Regulations.

-The Consumer Protection from Unfair Trading Regulations offer protection against traders who are economical with the truth, or miss out key information that you might need to make an informed decision.
+The Regulations also offer protection against traders who are economical with the truth, or miss out key information that you might need to make an informed decision.

 Traders must make sure the information is provided in a timely manner - and not so late that it's of no use to you.

-- omits material information that the average consumer needs, according to the context, to make an informed transactional decision
+- omits material information that the average consumer needs, according to the context, to make an informed decision about a transaction

-- hides or provide material information in an unclear, unintelligible, ambiguous or untimely manner
+- hides or provides material information in an unclear, unintelligible, ambiguous or untimely manner

 Sales tactics can greatly influence a consumer's decision.
-Traders who fail to take no for an answer, refuse to leave until a contract is signed or use threatening behaviour will be committing an offence.
+Traders who fail to take no for an answer, refuse to leave until a contract is signed or use threatening behaviour will be committing an offence under the Regulations.

 The legislation contains a list of criteria to help determine whether a commercial practice uses harassment, coercion, including physical force, or undue influence.

-Undue influence is categorised by something that applies pressure 'even without using or threatening to use physical force, in a way which significantly limits the consumer’s ability to make an informed decision.'
+Undue influence is defined as 'exploiting a position of power... to apply pressure even without using or threatening to use physical force, in a way which significantly limits the consumer’s ability to make an informed decision.'

 If a trader is accused of misleading consumers or acting aggressively, it's not enough to simply demonstrate the activity.

-It also has to be shown that the practice influenced the consumer's decision.
+It also has to be shown that the practice influenced the consumer's decision, or that the practice is likely to influence consumers' decisions.

 This doesn't necessarily mean that the consumer has to have entered into a contract, just that their actions were influenced in some way.